Copywriters come from a wide variety of backgrounds, and there’s no one fixed copywriter career...

 Copywriting professionals are usually happy to answer questions and share advice with industry newcomers, and they often link to writing opportunities that pay freelancers.
 You could also link with writers who cover topics you are interested in and read and share their work.
 Don't be afraid to ask for tips.

-Getting into freelance copywriting without experience is a lot easier when you draw on your existing skills.
+Knowing how to start copywriting with no experience is a lot easier when you draw on your existing skills.
 Do you enjoy playing video games?
 There is always demand for gaming reviews.
 Are you great at gardening?
 Horticulture blogs and businesses will love your expertise.

-Here is an example of a writer who is using her personal knowledge of the fitness industry to make her copywriting business work.
+Some writers use their personal knowledge of a specific industry to differentiate themselves and grow their copywriting business.
 You may not have formal writing experience, but you do possess a unique blend of knowledge and skills that could be extremely valuable to the right client.

 Over time, you will start to build a writing portfolio - and you may well collect reviews and recommendations from your client.
 The more work you get, the more your reputation will grow.
 Before you know it, you will be an experienced freelance copywriter!